 New Milford welcomes peacocks back to Harrybrooke Park

-NEW MILFORD — Residents expressed feelings of nostalgia and joy at a welcome home party Sunday for Frank and Liz, two new residents of Harrybrooke Park.
+NEW MILFORD, Conn.
+(AP) — Residents expressed feelings of nostalgia and joy at a welcome home party Sunday for Frank and Liz, two new residents of Harrybrooke Park.

 The peacock and peahen — named for the late Frank and Elizabeth Harden, former owners of the estate now known as Harrybrooke Park — were unveiled to more than 100 guests at the park.